bbauska/Coursera-Bootstrap/readme.md

 are specifying the ID of a specific HTML element, and then specifying carousel and pause.

-We\'ll look at more details of what this actually does in one of the subsequent slides there.
+We&apos;ll look at more details of what this actually does in one of the subsequent slides there.

 But note the structure of the jQuery statement syntax there.